harleydi/Music-World/README.md

 	* EXTRA
     		* save any id’s for faster navigation
    		 * content
-- Allow user to choose favorites

 #### PostMVP

-* apple music ID's
+* Allow user to choose favoritesn using local storage
 * video
-* buttons for different sections
+* Button for user to see additional artist information

 ## Project Schedule